K League season kick off postponed because of viral outbreak - WHIZ News

 The organization also decided that the Asian Champions League games set to be hosted by South Korean clubs in March will go ahead, but in empty stadiums.

 The Chinese Super League was scheduled to kick off last weekend but has been delayed.
-The Chinese Football Association also announced last week that two 2022 World Cup qualifiers, due to take place in late March against Guam and the Maldives, will be played in Thailand.
+The Chinese Football Association also announced last week that two 2022 World Cup qualifiers scheduled to take place in late March, against Guam and the Maldives, will be played in Thailand.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports